MdHassanPappu/hpc-project/Performance Analysis.md

 - AION achieves more consistent intra-node latency across all placement scenarios
 - IRIS shows unexpected variability in latency results
 - Cross-node latencies reflect the different interconnect technologies used in each cluster
-- Multiple failed tests suggest that reference values may need recalibration based on current system configurations